 The table and chart represent the derivative sources of emissions in the baseline year and show the largest source of emissions as scope 1; generated from the gas burnt on site consumed across the Council estate.
-This accounted for 70% to the total emissions measured.
-The remaining emissions are largely emissions associated with the collection and treatment of waste (21%) and from electricity consumption (5%).
-The remaining 4% are residual emissions split up from a variety of sources.
+This accounted for 40 per cent to the total emissions measured.
+The remaining emissions are largely electricity consumption (38 per cent) and emissions associated with the collection and treatment of waste from the borough (14 per cent).
+The remaining 8 per cent are residual emissions split up from a variety of sources.